emintz/ArduinoLib/RTOSAid/README.md

 key-value pairs, or just the key-value pairs having a specified data type.

-A `Flash32Iterator` can only move forward, and must be discarded after it finishes its traversal.
+A `Flash32Iterator` can only move forward, and becomes unusable when its traversal completes.
+Be sure to discard it.

+:arrow_forward: **Note**: best practice is to create instances on the stack.
+Allocating instances via `new` is strongly discouraged.

 ### Constructor